willkwon-math/willkwon-math.github.io/_posts/2021-10-09-l2nontangential.md

 <li>  There exist $C^\infty$ vector fields $\mathbf{h}$, in $\mathbb{R}^n$ such that for all $j$ and $z\in \partial\Omega$, $\left<\mathbf{h}(\Lambda_j(z)),N(\Lambda_j(z)) \right>\geq C>0$, where $C$ depends only on $\mathbf{h}$ and the Lipschitz constant for $\Omega$.  </li>
 </ol>
   </div>

+ Proof of the above approximation scheme can be found in the Ph.D. of Verchota.

 #### References
 1. E. M. Stein, Singular integrals...